shashankbhagat/Shortest-path-in-grid/README.md

 # Shortest-path-in-grid
-Find the shortest path from origin to destination.
+Find the shortest path from origin to destination while dodging the obstacles in-between.
 Designed in C++